elianasullivan/CHA-example/README.md

 # Community Health Assessment (CHA)
-This code is for a Community Health Assessment which is an overview of demographics and social determinants of health for counties in Oregon.
+This code is for a Community Health Assessment which is an overview of demographics and social determinants of health for counties in Oregon over the past 7 years.
 The code can be run for any of Oregon's 36 counties and includes data that spans 2016-2022.
-This portion of the project involves exploring and visualizing publicly available data that lends insight into the health of each county.
+This portion of the project involves exploring and visualizing publicly available data that lends insight into the population and health of each county.

 # What is included
 All code is written in R. This is a sample of the code I wrote for this project, but still displays most of the techniques / styles that I used.